-It’s important that whichever strategies you use you are comfortable with them.
-Pain management techniques will not get rid of pain completely, but it can reduce it significantly.
-Used safely with pain killers and other medication, they can have a very positive impact on how you live your life.
+It’s important that, whichever strategies you use, you are comfortable with them.
+Pain management techniques will not get rid of pain completely, but can reduce it significantly.
+Used safely with painkillers and other medication, they can have a very positive impact on how you live your life.
 There are two types of strategies for pain management, prevention and relief.
-Prevention strategies can be physical aids that make activities easier and so expend less energy or reduce the strain on the joints and body, like walking sticks and electric can openers.
+Prevention strategies can be physical aids that make activities easier and so use up less energy or reduce the strain on the joints and body, like walking sticks and electric can openers.
 There are mental strategies too, like daily scheduling (where you break the day into sections and limit what activities you do in each section) and the spoon theory, which is more personal and can be adapted to suit your capabilities on a daily basis.

 Inevitably, you will still experience pain at some point, but relief strategies will help to reduce the impact.
 Physical strategies include hot and cold packs, compress bandages, and pain relief gels.
 There are also mental strategies to combat pain, such as the art of distraction, which shifts the focus of the mind away from the pain.
 There are many ways of doing this, from reading, listening to music or engaging in a hobby like knitting or painting.
 Some strategies will work better than others in different circumstances and for different types of pain.
 You must find your own arsenal of techniques that work for you.

 Download our well-being booklet for more details on pain management for people with arthritis.